TaroMurai/Restaurant-and-bar-for-ROSCon2022/Restaurants.md

 ## Girogiro Hitoshina (ギロギロ　ひとしな) - VISA only -
 - **URL**: https://tabelog.com/kyoto/A2601/A260201/26002260/
 - **Genre**: Japanese casual & creative traditional cuisin
-- **3 highlights**: Real creative Japanese cuisine, cosy atomosphere by a small river, Menu is only one course with 25-30 USD
+- **3 highlights**: Real creative Japanese cuisine, cosy atmosphere by a small river, Menu is only one course with 25-30 USD
 - **Price range**: ¥¥¥ (30 -50 USD pp)
 - **Distance from ROSCon venue**: 40 mins by train
 - **Book in advance?**: Yes as soon as possible.
 (Maybe already full even I published this)